-A child may only be released to persons who have been named on the child's registration form, which has been signed by the parent.
-If this person is unknown to the staff, their picture identification will be requested.

-The parent/guardian must give written permission for any person that is not listed on the child's registration form to pick up their child.
-If an adult comes to pick up a child and their name is not on the registration form, the following steps will be taken:
+An unknown adult comes to pick up a child: A child may only be released to persons who have been named on the child's registration form, which has been signed by the parent.
+The parent must give written permission for any person that is not listed on the child's registration form to pick up their child.
+If this person is unknown to the staff, they will be required to show their picture identification.
+Written permission must be given by the parent/guardian for any person that is not listed on the child's registration form to pick up their child.